 About the study

-This study focuses on lighting and paving the study area (Howard Temin Lakeshore Path from Willow Creek to the Limnology Building).
-The analysis will study path usage, safety issues, accessibility, environmental concerns, stakeholder impact, and many more factors.
+This study focused on lighting and paving the study area (Howard Temin Lakeshore Path from Willow Creek to the Limnology Building).
+The analysis studied path usage, safety issues, accessibility, environmental concerns, stakeholder impact, and many more factors.
 It is important to note there is not currently a project or design in progress to pave and light the path.
 Therefore, there is no timeline or budget available at this time.
 Instead, this study focuses on the feasibility and impacts of lighting and paving the path, as well as possible next steps.

 How do I share my input?